 Easton Park Restrooms: $500,000

 Funding for this project would provide for the construction of new restrooms at Easton Park.

 Hobby Park: $400,000

 Public Safety Radio Communication System: $9 million

 The current public safety radio communications system for both the city and county is more than 15 years old.
 It requires parts that can no longer be replaced and cannot be guaranteed to be serviced.
-A new system would contain new hardware and software that can make use and take advantage of the existing eight radio towers and would include the replacement of radios.
+A new system would be more geared toward software (versus hardware) enhancements and would include the replacement of radios.
 Most city operations, including police, fire, and public works, will use the new communications system.
 The total cost of a new communications radio system is estimated to be $18 million and would be split 50/50 with the county.

 New Fire Station: $5 million